 Personal space in relationships is often misinterpreted as trying to get away.
 But, it is one of the most important factors that determine the success and health of a relationship.
 Couples need to understand that wanting personal space has got nothing to do with wanting to break up.
 It is about giving your body and mind rest on your own terms.
 It is about celebrating love without losing your individuality.
 In fact, this ‘me time’ can be used to reflect and rejuvenate, which is essential for any human being to function.
-This post dives deep and helps you understand what personal space in a relationship actually means.
+This post dives deep and helps you understand what personal space in a relationship actually means, and why every relationship needs individual space.
 Keep reading!

 In This Article